 Students in first through sixth grade, as well as full-day kindergarten students, attend physical education twice a week for 30 minutes.
 Junior high students attend physical education every day for 40 minutes, except during their nine weeks of health.

-During remote learning physical education classes will feature both live and hybrid instruction using online platforms.
+Students in remote learning may participate in synchronous or asynchronous physical education classes.
 Please make sure your child has appropriate exercise clothes and shoes, as well as a safe space to engage in exercise.

 The physical education program offered in School District 54 is developmentally appropriate and aligned with Illinois Learning Standards for physical education.
 The physical education units are designed to give students a well-rounded curriculum and experience that integrates physical skills, promotes social development through cooperation and teamwork, and provides healthy fitness opportunities that will encourage a lifetime of enjoyable participation in physical activity.